-KIPP Courage College Prep opened at Landrum Middle School in July of 2012 and serves approximately 200 college-bound fifth and sixth graders from Houston’s Spring Branch community.
-The school will expand by one grade level each year until it eventually serves nearly 400 5th- through 8th-grade students.
+KIPP Courage College Prep opened at Landrum Middle School in July of 2012 and serves approximately 400 college-bound 5th through 8th graders from Houston’s Spring Branch community.

 KIPP Courage is part of the SKY Partnership between Spring Branch ISD, KIPP Houston, and YES Prep.
 The academic and co-curricular programs at Courage will develop in underserved students the academic skills, intellectual habits, and qualities of character that prepare students for high school and going to and through college.

 The students of KIPP Courage College Prep will achieve success in high school, college, and the competitive world as measured by the social, emotional, and economic stability in their post-college life.
 The students will be prepared to combine the technological importance of the 21st century with the individual and social understanding needed for all generations.
 Students will be able to verbalize the role that the character strengths of self-control, social intelligence, grit, zest, gratitude, optimism and curiosity play in their ability to succeed and how those character strengths relate to the KIPP Courage core values of courage, hard work, self-mastery, and intelligent effort